 Additionally, we place orders with our suppliers using our and our customers' forecasts of demand for our products, which are based on a number of assumptions and estimates.
 As we move to smaller geometry process technologies, the manufacturing lead-time increases.
 As a result, the orders we place with our suppliers are generally only partially covered by commitments from our customers.
-If we, or our customers, overestimate demand, or if demand is impacted by factors outside of our or our customers' control, such as the COVID-19 pandemic, that is not under a binding commitment from our customers, we may experience increased excess or obsolete inventory, which would negatively impact our results of operations.
+If we, or our customers, overestimate demand, or if demand is impacted by factors outside of our or our customers' control, such as the COVID-19 pandemic, and such demand is not covered by a binding commitment from our customers, we may experience increased excess or obsolete inventory, which would negatively impact our results of operations.

-Conversely, if we or our customers underestimate demand, or if demand increases significantly and/or rapidly, we have in the past been, currently are and may in the future be unable to obtain, on a timely basis or at all, the additional manufacturing and test capacity necessary to meet such demand, which could result in lost sales opportunities, reduced revenue growth and harm to our customer relationships.
+Conversely, if we or our customers underestimate demand, or if demand increases significantly and/or rapidly, we have in the past been, currently are and may in the future be unable to obtain, on a timely basis or at all, the additional manufacturing, assembly and test capacity necessary to meet such demand, which could result in lost sales opportunities, reduced revenue growth and harm to our customer relationships.
 Currently, the global semiconductor industry is experiencing demand for integrated circuits that exceeds the industry's capacity to meet that demand.

-See also the Risk Factor below titled "There are numerous risks associated with the operation and control of our manufacturing facilities, including a higher portion of fixed costs relative to a fabless model, environmental compliance and liability, impacts related to climate change, exposure to natural disasters, timely supply of equipment and materials, and various manufacturing issues" for additional risks that may also be applicable to our third-party suppliers' manufacturing facilities, which could result in disruptions to our business or additional costs to us, and negatively impact our results of operations.
+See also the Risk Factor below titled "There are numerous risks associated with the operation and control of our manufacturing facilities, including: a higher portion of fixed costs relative to a fabless model; environmental compliance and liability; impacts related to climate change; exposure to natural disasters, health crises and cyber-attacks; timely supply of equipment and materials; and various manufacturing issues" for additional risks that may also be applicable to our third-party suppliers' manufacturing facilities, which could result in disruptions to our business or additional costs to us, and negatively impact our results of operations.

-There are numerous risks associated with the operation and control of our manufacturing facilities, including a higher portion of fixed costs relative to a fabless model, environmental compliance and liability, impacts related to climate change, exposure to natural disasters, timely supply of equipment and materials, and various manufacturing issues.
+There are numerous risks associated with the operation and control of our manufacturing facilities, including: a higher portion of fixed costs relative to a fabless model; environmental compliance and liability; impacts related to climate change; exposure to natural disasters, health crises and cyber-attacks; timely supply of equipment and materials; and various manufacturing issues.